How are algorithms reshaping the contemporary landscape of modern motherhood?

-Spanning topics in sociology, communication, and human-computer interaction, my dissertation uses qualitative research methods to examine how algorithms are transforming the contemporary landscape of motherhood.
+Spanning topics in sociology, communication, and human-computer interaction, my dissertation uses qualitative research methods to examine how algorithms mediate and shape experiences of motherhood today.

-I draw on in-depth interviews with newly postpartum mothers on Tik Tok to investigate how first-time mothers construct mothering identities, develop mothering practices, and build a sense of social connection and stability through their social media use.
+I draw on in-depth interviews and digital ethnography with newly postpartum mothers on Tik Tok to investigate how first-time mothers construct mothering identities, develop mothering practices, and build a sense of social connection through their social media use.

 Dr. Paige Sweet (Chair)